 His petition for release garnered more than 100,000 signatures.
 He earned not one, not two, but three appeals, the last of which was set to begin just days before he passed.

 Yet every day he stayed behind bars was likely another kind of “little dying.”
 At the end it was a toss-up which would get him first, the needle or the cancer.

 What I find beautiful about this story is that in spite of the dying, Soffar never caved.
 He had so much in life working against him.
 Who might he have been if his mom had kept him, or if his adoptive parents had persevered?
 What could have unfolded if, instead of petty thieves, he had fallen in with a straight-arrow crowd with real wisdom and practical guidance to offer?

 What if what if what if…..

-Medically speaking, we all die a little each day, starting the day we first pop out into this big wide world.
+Medically speaking, we all die a little each day, starting the day we first pop out into this big wide world, however if there is some conclusion missing for you a Davis Adams Law firm will sure help you to dig further and get justice.
 But we don’t cave to it.
 We know it is coming, but we keep our chin up and keep living.

 Whatever that is – that will to live that overrides a lifetime of “little dyings,” Soffar had it.
 I have it.
 You have it.

 In this climate of so much political strife, global terror, ongoing hate and discrimination and so much else that feels like one little dying piled on top of the next, it seems worth remembering this.